Tattoo: Identification of animals

 Pets, show animals, thoroughbred horses, and livestock are sometimes tattooed with animal identification marks.
 Ear tattoos are a method of identification for beef cattle.
-Tattooing with a 'slap mark' on the shoulder or on the ear is the standard identification method in commercial pig farming.
-Branding is used for similar reasons and is often performed without anesthesia, but is different from tattooing as no ink or dye is inserted during the process, the mark instead being caused by permanent scarring of the skin.
+Tattooing with a slap mark on the shoulder or on the ear is the standard identification method in commercial pig farming.
+Branding is used for similar reasons and is often performed without anesthesia, but is different from tattooing, as no ink or dye is inserted during the process, the mark instead being caused by permanent scarring of the skin.
 Pet dogs and cats are sometimes tattooed with a serial number (usually in the ear, or on the inner thigh) via which their owners can be identified.
 However, the use of a microchip has become an increasingly popular choice and since 2016 is a legal requirement for all 8.5 million pet dogs in the UK.
+In Australia, desexed cats and dogs are marked with a tattoo on the inside of the ear.

 Cosmetic

-Permanent makeup is the use of tattoos to enhance eyebrows, lips (liner and/or lipstick), eyes (liner), and even moles, usually with natural colors, as the designs are intended to resemble makeup.
+Permanent makeup is the use of tattoos to create long-lasting eyebrows, lips (liner or lip blushing), eyes (permanent eyeliner), and even moles definition.
+Natural colors are used to mimic eyebrows and freckles, while diverse pigments for lips and eyeliner for a look akin to traditional makeup.

-A growing trend in the US and UK is to place artistic tattoos over the surgical scars of a mastectomy.
-"More women are choosing not to reconstruct after a mastectomy and tattoo over the scar tissue instead...
-The mastectomy tattoo will become just another option for post cancer patients and a truly personal way of regaining control over post cancer bodies..."
-However, the tattooing of nipples on reconstructed breasts remains in high demand.
+Another cosmetic tattooing trend is micropigmentation, which tattoo artists use to create the illusion of hair on the scalp.
+Often called scalp micropigmentation, this technique is popular among those experiencing hair loss, as it can mimic the look of a closely shaved head or add density to thinning areas.
+The process involves depositing tiny dots of pigment into the skin, creating a natural-looking shadow effect that blends seamlessly with existing hair.